 The benefit of Ethereum is that it allows for an alternative form of digital currency to be used, but also provides additional features that offer safety and security, such as building smart contracts.Start mining today

 At the beginning of summer 2017, Ethereum was trading at around $200, and growth is cited at an all-time-high of 3,600 percent during 2017.
 This has attracted major corporations, including JPMorgan Chase, Microsoft and other notable members to join the Enterprise Ethereum Alliance, which provides “resources for businesses to learn about Ethereum and leverage this groundbreaking technology to address specific industry use cases.”
 But will this technology continue to grow — or is the virtual currency becoming a passing trend?

 Some say the most exciting applications of the blockchain technology have yet to be developed, which creates an exciting future for Ethereum and other cryptocurrencies.
 And in the end, it’s about using technology to think differently about the current systems, and expanding ideas about safety, security and innovation.

 What Is Genesis Mining?
-Genesis Mining offers you a smart and easy way to invest your money.
-Our solution is suitable for those who are new to the world of cryptocurrencies, as well as for cryptocurrency experts and large-scale investors.
+Genesis Mining offers you a smart and easy way to mine using our cloud hosting solution.
+Our solution is designed for those who are new to the world of cryptocurrencies, as well as for cryptocurrency experts and large-scale end users.
 Genesis Mining is the world’s first large-scale multi-algorithm cloud-mining service, offering an alternative to those who would like to engage in Bitcoin and altcoin mining.

 For more information, visit us at www.genesis-mining.com today.Sign up